sanre25/Mini-Wall-Display-Project/README.md

-The code and readme file for appraoch 1 can be found in `Task1_code` folder.
+- The code and readme file for appraoch 1 can be found in `Task1_code` folder.
 For approach 2 relevent code can be found in `Task2_code` with readme file.
+-
+- Working demo of our implementation can be found in `Working_Demo` folder.